Phylum: Anthophyta - Class: Equisetopsida - Order: Gentianales - Family: Rubiaceae

 This most abundant member of the bedstraw family is a climbing annual and can reach a height of a metre or so.
 You will find it in hedgerows and growing upon riverside bushes throughout the UK and Ireland.

 There are several other kinds of bedstraw in Britain, including heath bedstraw, lady's bedstraw, common marsh bedstraw and hedge bedstraw.
-From the common name of this family you are right to infer that at one time these plants were dried and used for making bedding.
+From the common name of this family you would be right to infer that at one time these plants were dried and used for making bedding.

-The plant on this page as photographed in West Wales in July.
+The plants shown on this page as photographed in West Wales in May.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.